TheMrAI/TheMrAI.github.io/multithreading/multithreading.md

 alternatives because it can be hard to optimize."

 Rule 4 does not just apply to multithreading, but for C++ coding in general.
-However, it is even more important to measure multithreaded code as single threaded one.
+However, it is even more important to measure multithreaded code than single threaded one.
 Why?
-Well, first of you would like to have minimal complexity for the implementation/maintenance costs described in Rule 3.
+Well, first of all you would like to have minimal complexity for the implementation/maintenance costs described in Rule 3.
 If then, it turns out that the introduction of multithreading did not bring about the sought after performance gains it might be better to just get rid of it altogether.
 Secondly, you want to